 Written notification shall be given by the Applicant to landowners and residents who live adjacent to the proposed development or who may be affected by the proposed works.
 The notification should include the expected date of commencement of works and a brief description of the works.

-87. Notice of Commencement of Works - Roads
+87. Notice of Commencement of Works within the Public Domain

 Road construction works shall not commence until a meeting between the contractor and a representative of the Council has taken place on site.